From the historical and fascinating Italian region of Venice

 Mannella Settlers in United States in the 20th Century

-- Barbara Mannella, aged 17, who emigrated to the United States from Caltamisetta, Italy, in 1908
+- Barbara Mannella, aged 17, who immigrated to the United States from Caltamisetta, Italy, in 1908

 - Caterina Mannella, aged 22, who landed in America from S. Vito Lonio, Italy, in 1910